Thursday, April 27, 2017

 2. Surprisingly to me, Kenilworth (now more or less forgotten by all but academics) was twice serialized on BBC television.

-The 1957 serialization, in six 30 minute episodes, was in 1957, with a young Paul Eddington playing Edmund Tressilian.
+The first serialization, in six 30 minute episodes, was in 1957, with a young Paul Eddington playing Edmund Tressilian.
 (The actor later beloved as Jerry in The Good Life and as Jim Hacker in Yes, Minister.)
 It is apparently lost.

 The second serialization, in 1967, consisted of four 45-minute episodes.
 This time Edmund Tressilian was played by Jeremy Brett, later a memorable Sherlock Holmes for Granada Television.
 One of the episodes is said to survive.
 I don't suppose it's very good.
 But it emphasizes that the once hugely popular author was at that time still an enervated presence within popular culture.